 Colonial Women’s Book Club meets in Family Center room FC 201 on the 4th Thursday in January through October and the 3rd Thursday in November and December.
 We meet from 1pm – 2:30pm to discuss a wide variety of books, selected annually by members, written by Christian authors.
 Books include biographies, missionary stories, and Inspirational Christian fiction.
 All ladies who are CBC members and guests of all ages are invited to attend.
-Contact Jennifer Rock for more information.
+Contact Donna Bos for more information.

 Book Club selections for 2018: